 What Does “Absorption” Mean?

-Although it may seem odd that gems can turn certain colors into heat, there is a well-known example of objects turning colors into heat.
-Black colored objects absorb all the wavelengths of visible light and convert them into heat.
+It may seem odd that gems can turn certain colors into heat, but there is a well-known example of objects turning colors into heat.
+Black-colored objects absorb all the wavelengths of visible light and convert them into heat.
 What we see as the color “black” is the absorption of all visible light.
-White colored objects reflect all wavelengths of visible light, so they get neither heat nor any color from light beyond that of “white light.”
-(This is why black colored clothes keep you warmer and white colored clothes keep you cooler).
+White-colored objects reflect all wavelengths of visible light, so they get neither heat nor any color from light beyond that of “white light.”
+This is why black-colored clothes keep you warmer and white-colored clothes keep you cooler.

-Gemstone light absorption is not the same as the internal reflection of light within a faceted gem that contributes to gemstone dispersion.
-Light that is absorbed by a gemstone is not trapped inside it bouncing about endlessly.
+Gemstone light absorption isn’t the same as the internal reflection of light within a faceted gem that contributes to gemstone dispersion.
+Light absorbed by a gemstone doesn’t bounce about, trapped inside.
 Absorbed light exists only as heat.

 What Do Gemstone Absorption Spectra Look Like?

-A spectroscope makes gemstone absorption spectra visible by directing white light into a gem and displaying the resulting rainbow of colors, minus those colors that are absorbed.
+A spectroscope makes gemstone absorption spectra visible by directing white light into a gem and displaying the resulting rainbow of colors, minus those absorbed colors.
 These absorbed wavelengths of light appear as dark lines.
-Sometimes entire areas of the spectrum or ranges of colors are absorbed and appear dark.
+Sometimes, entire areas of the spectrum or ranges of colors are absorbed and appear dark.

-Gemologists can compare the absorption lines, areas, and patterns they see through a spectroscope with known gemstone absorption spectra to help identify a particular gemstone.
-Emeralds, for example, will display distinct black absorption lines at 680 and 683 nm, an area of absorption between 580 and 630 nm, and an almost complete absorption of the violet end of the spectrum.
-Whether or not an emerald looks emerald green, a real emerald will display this absorption spectrum.
+Gemologists can compare the absorption lines, areas, and patterns they see through a spectroscope with known gemstone absorption spectra to help identify a particular gem.
+Emeralds, for example, will display a distinct absorption spectrum: black absorption lines at 680 and 683 nm, an area of absorption between 580 and 630 nm, and an almost complete absorption of the violet end of the spectrum.
+Whether or not an emerald looks “emerald green,” a real emerald will display this absorption spectrum.

-Not all gemstones can be identified by their absorption spectra.
+Not all gemstones have distinctive absorption spectra that can identify them.
 Some gems require additional analysis for identification.
 Nevertheless, observing a gemstone’s absorption spectrum can be a valuable gemological test.